IrinaMax/CPU-usage-and-anomaly-detection/README.md

 date: October14 2016

 ---
-Here just exploratory of the data set.
+Here is exploratory of the data set and couple of pages different models of my dinamic option and also atomatic anomaly detection in tame series data.
 The goal of this script is to get an overview of the characteristics and usage of the cpu in the data.csv.
 The dataset is very huge and not easy to work with at R studio, so I used couple technique to download it and try to work with it.